osisoft/testing-content/content/api-reference/identity/identity-device-code-clients.md

 <a id="opIdDeviceCodeClients_Get Header for Device Code Client"></a>

-Validate that an Device Code Client exists in Tenant.
+Validate that a device code client exists in a tenant.

 ### Request
 ```text